Learn about all the options to vote in Washington to make a plan to vote that works for you!

 You may get a call from a number you do not recognize with a notification that you need to cure your ballot.
 Be sure to pick up so that you don’t miss your chance to make sure your vote counts.

-Voters in Washington who choose to vote at a voter center will need to provide an acceptable photo ID or give their signature on a ballot declaration/provisional ballot must match their voter registration form.
+Washington conducts their elections by mail.
+When voting by mail, voters do not need to provide any form of ID.
+Voters in Washington who choose to vote in person at a voter center will need to provide an acceptable photo ID or give their signature on a ballot declaration/provisional ballot.
 Valid forms of identification include;

 Enter your address below to see what you can expect on Election Day.